quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID:

-: An opaque identifier that is used to identify a QUIC connection.
+: An opaque identifier that is used to identify a QUIC connection at an endpoint.
 Each endpoint sets a value that its peer includes in packets.

 QUIC packet: